Codeception/Verify/README.md

 This is very tiny wrapper for PHPUnit assertions, that are aimed to make tests a bit more readable.
 With [BDD][3] assertions influenced by [Chai][4], [Jasmine][5], and [RSpec][6] your assertions would be a bit closer to natural language.

+⚠️ This is the Verify 2.0 documentation, to see v1.x docs click [here.](https://github.com/Codeception/Verify/tree/1.x)

 ## Installation

 *Requires PHP  7.1 or higher*